 Identification notify

-Terminal provides its selection of subscription service, temporary user identity and requested authentication method.
+Terminal provides its selection of subscription service, temporary user identity, and requested authentication method.
 The selected subscription service provides its certificate to the terminal for authentication.

 Authentication process

 Terminal and subscription service initiates and executes the selected authentication method.
 The authentication method terminates the association with the access network when authentication fails, otherwise it proceeds with trust establishment by installing the encryption keys.